-IUD insertion information for clinicians
+IUD insertion information for Clinicians

-This page has information and resources for clinicians inserting IUDs.
+Information and resources for clinicians inserting IUDs

-1) Indications and contraindications for IUD insertion
+1) Indications and contraindications for IUD insertion.

 2) Helping your patient choose an IUD.